th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree.md

 get_parent(id: str) → dict
 ```

-Gets parent for an event.
+Returns a parent for the event by its id.